tydeno/Ploto/README.md

 # Ploto
-A Windows PowerShell based Chia Plotting Manager.
+A basic Windows PowerShell based Chia Plotting Manager.
 Cause I was tired of spawning them myself.

 # How it works
 TLDR: It plots 1x plot on each TempDrive (if you have 6x TempDrives = 6x parallel Plot Jobs) as long as you want it to and as long as you have OutDrive space.